-The sudden and bitter departure of 2019’s leading rusher JaTarvious Whitlow left a massive hole to fill — Whitlow is now playing for Western Illinois in the FCS .
+The sudden and bitter departure of 2019’s leading rusher JaTarvious Whitlow left a massive hole to fill ?
+Whitlow transferred to Western Illinois in the FCS for the 2020 season.
 The obvious replacement was sophomore D.J.
 Williams, who only tallied 84 total carries as a true freshman despite putting 130 rushing yards on LSU’s defense.
-Mark-Antony Richards, Shaun Shivers and Harold Joiner will also be in the mix, but Bigsby is the breakout candidate of this deep backfield group.
+Mark-Antony Richards, Shaun Shivers and Harold Joiner will also be in the mix, but Bigsby was the breakout candidate of this deep backfield group.

-Standing 6-foot and weighing around 210 pounds, the true freshman phenom arrived on campus in January before the COVID-19 outbreak affected the spring football schedule.
-Tank wasted no time making noise, and he is setting lofty goals for his collegiate career.
+Standing 6-foot and weighing around 210 pounds, Bigsby arrived on campus in January 2020 before the COVID-19 outbreak affected the spring football schedule.
+Tank wasted no time making noise and setting lofty goals for his collegiate career.

 “I want to win a natty.
 I want to win a Heisman,” Bigsby said.

 Bigsby proved the coveted trophy could be in his future after a fabulous freshman year where he rushed for 834 yards and five touchdowns in 10 games.
 His performance earned him the 2020 SEC Freshman of the Year Award and a Second Team All-SEC spot.

 The athletic back hasn’t slowed down under new head coach Bryan Harsin.
 Bigsby has ran for 430 yards and four rushing touchdowns through five games, surpassing the 100-yard mark in matchups against Akron, Alabama State and Penn State.
 He’s a secure safety net for quarterback Bo Nix and has been improving as a receiver out of the backfield.